Robert L. Hankins Mud Creek WMA

 Deer Modern Gun: Closed

 WMA Deer Bag Limit: Three deer, no more than two bucks, which may include:

 - Limit during the modern gun special youth hunt is three deer; two bucks (no antler restrictions) or up to three does

 - No dogs.

-Firearms Hunt: April 13-28, 2020.
-Two legal turkeys, no jakes (youths may take one jake as part of their statewide seasonal limit).
+Firearms Hunt: April 19-May 9, 2021.
+One legal turkey, no jakes (youths may take one jake as part of their statewide seasonal limit).